Muhammad-Qasim-712/coding-standards-library/prompts.md

 Never skip, summarize, rephrase, or omit any information provided by the user.

+Never use citations like [1], [4] if they are provided in given text.

 All content must be included exactly as given, preserving technical details, formulas, code, and examples.

 You may only enhance presentation, structure, clarity, and organization through LaTeX formatting, sectioning, and styling.